 Although Disney Villains aren’t exactly role models, they do tend to be inspirational when it comes to fashion.
-Even the amazing makeup label MAC found them inspiring, releasing a Disney Villains-inspired makeup collection.
-So as requested by many of you, over the next few weeks, I’ll be breaking down fashion inspired by these wicked characters.
+And since winter is the perfect time of year for moody, dark outfits, I thought it would be fun to do some posts about fashion inspired by these wicked characters.

 Like the previous articles in this series, the purpose of this article is to use childhood icons as inspiration for outfits that you can actually pull off as a college student.
 All it takes is a little creativity!